Yash2204V/netflix-UI/README.md

-# netflix-clone
+# netflix-UI
- Netflix Clone Using HTML and CSS.
+ Netflix UI Using HTML and CSS.
 This is the first website clone that I made; it's not responsive at this point.
 Working on my weak points:)